Florida docking plan in the works for ill-fated cruise ships

 William Burke, chief maritime officer for Carnival, which owns Holland America, told commissioners “we are coming to the place of last resort,” and that his staff had worked through the night on a docking plan.
 Four people on board have already died.
 Burke said he hopes two others who are severely ill “will survive the transit.”

+A Broward County Sheriff’s fire rescue official said the agency had responded to a 911 call to take a patient with a very high fever and pneumonia to a hospital.
+Chief Harris Henbest said deputies were told several crew members were also sick and had been ordered into isolation, but it wasn’t clear whether they were infected with the COVID-19 virus.

+“I have a lot of concern when a company would bring sick people into the port and not alert the county,” said commissioner Mark Bogen.

-Many of the commissioners were sympathetic about the passengers’ plight, including Broward County Commissioner Nan Rich, who urged officials to quickly hammer out a plan.
+Most of the commissioners were sympathetic and felt badly that the passengers have been rejected by other ports.
+Broward County Commissioner Nan Rich urged officials to quickly hammer out a plan, “do the best we can and get these people to their homes.”

 “These people have been turned away from so many countries, one after the other.
 We are their last hope.
 What are we going to do?
 Let this ship go back out to sea and float around and let people die?
 I don’t think so,” Rich said.

-Note: This story has been edited to correct the spelling of Zaandam throughout.